paulazoo/behavior/README.md

 - _[3] respMTXheader_: header,
 `timeTrialStart` | `timeTone` | `leverPressed` | `timePressed` | `MVT0` | `earlyPress` | `rew`
 - _[2] respMTX_: num of actual trials in run x 7 matrix, row vals based on _respMTXheader_
-    - `timeTrialStart`: double, MATLAB time at trial start includes foreperiod duration and ITI
+    - `timeTrialStart`: double, MATLAB time at trial start includes foreperiod duration but not ITI
     - `timeTone`: double, MATLAB time for tone
     - `leverPressed`: boole, 1 if press, 0 if doesn't press
     - `timePressed`: double, MATLAB time when press happens
-    - `MVT0`: V, reference movement as the first value of _dataARDUINO.MVT_ [wait actually seems like the MVT0 is recalibrated every trial?]
+    - `MVT0`: V, reference movement as the first several value of _dataARDUINO.MVT_
     - `earlyPress`: if press lever before tone during the foreperiod duration
     -  `rew`: 1 if __Hit__, 0 if __Miss__, 0 if __FA__, 0 if __CR__ unless "Surprise reward mode" then 1 if surprise reward